Clifton Heights, St. Louis: History

-For a pre-colonial history of the St. Louis region, see The History of St. Louis Before 1762.

 The area that now constitutes Clifton Heights was a relatively small part of an approximately 3-mile by 3-mile tract of land called the Gratiot League Square, which was granted to the Swiss-born merchant Charles Gratiot in 1798.
 Gratiot had requested the land grant in 1785 from the authorities of New Spain, who then governed the region, so that he could "establish a habitation on the River des Peres, to cultivate wheat, hemp, corn, tobacco, etc., etc." This land was relatively remote from the village of St. Louis, which then consisted of only a few dozen structures along the Mississippi riverfront and common land that extended a couple of miles to the west and south.
 After the 1803 Louisiana Purchase, Gratiot’s ownership of the land was recognized by the U.S. government in its process of reviewing the Spanish land grants.

 The land in present-day Clifton Heights retained its rural character until the middle of the 19th century, when the arrival of railroads and the discovery of coal and clay deposits transformed much of the area.
 While these mines and factories may be more closely associated with the Dogtown neighborhoods and the Hill, some were established within Clifton Heights as well.
 In 1851, ground was broken in St. Louis for the Pacific Railroad, using land granted to the newly formed company by the state of Missouri.
 As construction of the railroad proceeded westward along the valley of the River des Peres, trains began running in 1853 along roughly the northwestern boundary of present-day Clifton Heights.

 The development of Clifton Heights as a residential neighborhood took off in the 1880s.
 An 1876 map shows just a handful of streets in present-day Clifton Heights.
 By 1884, the area was served by streetcars along Arsenal Street to the south and (New) Manchester Road to the north.